 previously as the webmaster for their

-Serving Florida, Doug created the
+Serving Florida and the SE USA, Doug created the

 Florida FGBMFI website.

 Doug enjoys sharing his testimony at FGBMFI chapters throughout